jhugon/hmumuAnalysis/musclefit/README.txt

 - The package consists of:
-	o MuScleFitCorrector.h and MuScleFitCorrector.cc: this is the main class implementing the corrections o ScaleFunct.h: this class defines the scale function and provides the flexibility needed to eventually redefine it o ResolFunct.h: this class defines the resolution function and provides the flexibility needed to eventually redefine it o MuScleFit_YEAR_DATASET_CMSSWREL.txt: this text file contains the parameters of the scale function.
+	o MuScleFitCorrector.h: this is the main class implementing the corrections o ScaleFunct.h: this class defines the scale function and provides the flexibility needed to eventually redefine it o ResolFunct.h: this class defines the resolution function and provides the flexibility needed to eventually redefine it o MuScleFit_YEAR_DATASET_CMSSWREL.txt: this text file contains the parameters of the scale function.
 There exist one .txt file for every set of correction (e.g. MuScleFit_2011_DATA_42X.txt )